Luks24/outfit7-test/README.md

 you will now get into the root directory of the project and crete a folder named `.keys`.
 Into that folder you will paste the JSON file that was just creted.
 You will also rename the file to `service_key.json`

+### Step 5

+If you have looked at the code you will notice 3 folders:

+`tf-initial-provisioning`
+`tf-backend`
+`provision-infrastructure`

+in each of this folders you will have a `variables.tf` file.
+Here we store the variables for our terraform files.
+In each of this files you will have to change the variable `project_id` to your project id that you got in step 1.
+If necessery you can also change the value for the variable `region` and `zone`.

+### Step 6

+Since I wanted to work as much as possible with the principals of IaC we will use terraform to enable the APIs for services and create a artifacts regestry and service account for pushing docker images ( this is in the folder `tf-initial-provisioning`).
+We will also create a bucket in GCP for storing our terraform state ( this is in the folder `tf-backend`).

+Since we will run this files only in the begining I won't push the state to the bucket.
+THe bucket will be used to keep the state regarding google run.

+Now go to folder `tf-initial-provisioning` and first run `terraform init` and the `terraform apply`.

+After that is finished go also in the folder `tf-backend` and run the same commands.
+When terraform apply finnishes it will output the bucket name.
+Copy that name and paste it in `/provision-infrastructure/backend.tf`.

+### Step 7